-In determining the value of a savings account, the PHA will use the current balance.
+In determining the value of checking account and savings accounts, the PHA will use the current balance.
 In determining the anticipated income from an interest-bearing checking or savings account, the PHA will multiply the value of the account by the current rate of interest paid on the account.